Last updated on:

 Living with change: cooking, reading, and small victories

-You don’t simply have to put up with it
+You don’t have to just endure it.